 The biggest question is; why are PS4 download speeds so slow?
 It seems that no matter how fast your home broadband is, PS4 downloads are much slower than those on Xbox One and PC.
 While some gamers can download games on PC in little over 20 minutes, it’s not irregular for the same game, on the same network, to take hours to download on the PS4.

-The reason is down to how the PS4 is designed to download data from PSN.
+While these steps may slightly increase the speed of your download, the real reason for slow speeds is due to how the PS4 is designed to download data from PSN.
 The flaw is that the PS4 can’t download huge chunks of data at once, and PSN has to ‘wait’ for the PS4 to organise the data as it downloads.
 There’s a thread on Reddit that explains it really well for those that want to know more.

 The good news is that there is a way to actually speed up PS4 download speeds, and all you need is a PC, proxy server software and your PS4 to do it.